 Nonformal Environmental Education

-Nonformal education refers to educational activities that take place outside of the traditional K–12 school system.
-Nonformal environmental education programs are extremely diverse in their settings and in their target audiences.
-Community-based groups, service organizations, government agencies, residential centers, nature centers, zoos, aquariums, museums, youth organizations, and schools all may be involved in environmental education program development and implementation.
-Programs may take place in a variety of contexts, such as classrooms, laboratories, parks, forests, school yards, vacant lots, neighborhoods, school courtyards, nature centers, and community gardens.
+Generally, Nonformal education refers to educational activities that usually take place beyond the traditional K–12 school system and curriculum.
+Nevertheless, school groups often comprise a large fraction of the audiences and the programs may take place as classroom visits or field trips.
+Programs may take place in a variety of contexts, such as parks, forests, classrooms, school yards, vacant lots, neighborhoods, wildlife sanctuaries, and community gardens.
 Program types may include interpretive programs, guided explorations, training workshops, and community outreach and education.
 Nonformal education is flexible, adaptable, and responsive to the needs of the learners and the community.

 Non-formal education programs take place in a variety of settings including:

-- Environmental centers, nature centers, science museums, wildlife sanctuaries, land trusts, and various types of environmental nonprofits.
+- Daycamps, school, or public programs offered by environmental centers, nature centers, science museums, wildlife sanctuaries, land trusts, and various types of environmental nonprofits.

 - Cultural institutions: Museums, libraries, and other cultural institutions often provide nonformal education programs, such as workshops and lectures, to the public.